Fsu0413/QtCompile/content/Miscellaneous/Current failures.en.md

 Since then I won't provide builds of Qt 6.2 LTS series with QtWebEngine.
 Existing package with QtWebEngine will be removed after {{% date 2023 3 25 %}}.

-## Patch of CVE-2023-37369 conflicts on Qt 6.2.4 / 6.2.5
+## Patch of CVE-2023-37369 conflicts on Qt 6.2 series

-The patch is made for working with Qt 6.2.9, where it included an incompatible modification compared to Qt 6.2.4 / 6.2.5.
+The patch is made for working with Qt 6.2.9, where it included an incompatible modification compared to Qt 6.2 series.
 I've made patches on Qt 6.2.4 to fix the conflict but it conflicts with 6.2.5 again.

 I won't apply this patch before Qt 6.2.9 unless there are packagers / Linux distros who are aware of this issue and made patches.